 This funding is ring-fenced and therefore can only be spent on provision of P.E. and Sport in schools.

 Read our latest Sports Premium Report: 2018-19 Report

 We are proud of our PE and sports and are holders of the Sainsbury’s School Games Silver Award for our sports and PE offer (2016-17).
 We are also pleased to be part of the Daily Mile initiative about which you can find out more by following this link

 What are we using our funding for?

 - Continued support for the professional development of all staff to enhance PE teaching.

-- Continued employment of a Sports Assistant and sports lunchtime assistant to improve activity and sport during lunchtime and after school.
+- Continued employment of a sports lunchtime assistant to improve activity and sport during lunchtime and after school.